Zappat0n/elan_manager_app/README.md

 ## Elan manager app

-In the main menu you will see the following options:
+In the main menu, you will see the following options:
-- Account settings: Here you will be able to update your picture and your account name.
+- Account settings: You will be able to update your picture and your account name.

 ![screenshot](./app/assets/images/screenshot1.png)